History of Singapore in Timeline

 2021: World Justice Project's Rule of Law Index Ranking

-In 2021, the World Justice Project's Rule of Law Index ranked Singapore as 17th overall among the world's 193 countries for adherence to the rule of law.
+In 2021, the World Justice Project's Rule of Law Index ranked Singapore as 17th overall among the world's 193 countries.

-In 2022, Prime Minister Lee Hsien Loong announced that Singapore would repeal 377A, effectively decriminalising homosexual behaviour.
+In 2022, Prime Minister Lee Hsien Loong announced that Singapore would repeal 377A, effectively decriminalizing homosexual behavior.

-In 2022, Singapore was ranked 7th in the Global Innovation Index.
+Singapore was ranked 7th in the Global Innovation Index in 2022, highlighting its consistent performance in innovation.

 January 2023: Repeal of Section 377A

-In 2023, Singapore Airlines was awarded the title of World's Best Airline by Skytrax, and Changi Airport reclaimed its title as the world's best airport.
+In 2023, Singapore Airlines held the title of the World's Best Airline by Skytrax.
+It won this title 12 times.

-In 2023, Singapore attracted 13.6 million international tourists, more than double its total population.
+In 2023, Singapore attracted 13.6 million international tourists, which is more than double the total population of Singapore.

 2023: Singapore's ranking on the Press Freedom Index

-In 2023, Singapore was ranked 129 on the Press Freedom Index published by Reporters Without Borders, improving from 139 the previous year.
+In 2023, Singapore was ranked 129 on the Press Freedom Index published by Reporters Without Borders, an improvement from 139 the previous year.

 2023: Press Freedom Index Ranking